 Starfish Language: Just like the Ents themselves, Entish is not a hasty language.
 It is a tonal language filled with subtle vowels and is extremely long-winded.
 It is unlikely that any other race could speak Old Entish, for example the word "A-lalla-lalla-rumba-kamanda-lindor-burúme" is part of their "word" for "hill" (or even a part of one specific hill in Fangorn Forest).

 Treebeard: You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
 And we never say anything unless it is worth taking a long time to say.

 Usually called "wizards."
 Not really a race, but certainly not part of any other race mentioned on this page.
 Unbeknownst to nearly everybody in Middle-earth, Istari are spirits sent in the form of old men to counsel the resistance to Sauron.
 Gandalf is the most prominent, being a major character in both The Lord of the Rings and The Hobbit.
 Saruman appears extensively in the latter, and Radagast is mentioned in the former and shows up in a flashback in the latter.

-Our Angels Are Different: Despite their appearance as bent old men with long beards, the Appendices hint and Word Of God explicitly states that Istari are Maiar sent from Valinor to assist the Free Peoples in resisting Sauron.
-Maiar are the equivalents of Christian angels in Arda.
+Our Angels Are Different: Despite their appearance as bent old men with long beards, the Appendices hint and Word of God explicitly states that Istari are Maiar sent from Valinor to assist the Free Peoples in resisting Sauron.
+Maiar are the rough equivalents of Christian angels in Arda.

 Really 700 Years Old: They do seem to age a little over time, but none of them looks his actual age.
 Even if you only count from the time they were incarnated in physical bodies, they're around 2000 years old by the end of the Third Age.